kaankoca-debug/kaankoca-debug.github.io/Big_Ideas.md

 ## [Swift Tic Tac Toe:]()

 **Collaboration:**
-I completed this project individually with no collaboration.
-Collaboration has lots of points of views and ideas, but individually this project developed my skills of work and making oneself familiar with Swift coding.
+I completed this project **individually** with no collaboration.
+Collaboration has lots of points of views and ideas, but individually this project **developed my skills of work** and making myself familiar with Swift coding.
 It helped me to focus on learning how I should organize visual output of a program.

 **Program Function and Purpose:**
-The program's job is simply to print out a simple tic-tac-toe board.
-It draws nine squares with some of them filled with Os and Xs, but it can't actually be played or used.
-Its purpose is purely visual.
+The program's job is **simply to print out a simple tic-tac-toe board**.
+It draws **nine squares** with some of them filled with **Os and Xs**, but it can't actually be played or used.
+Its **purpose is purely visual**.

 **Program Design and Development:**
-I created the board with code defining nine squares of a grid.
+I **created the board** with code defining nine squares of a grid.
 Then I added a few X’s and O’s to show possible moves.
-With no gameplay or logic involved, the creation involved mostly positioning and looks.
+With **no gameplay or logic** involved, the creation involved mostly positioning and looks.
 It went smoothly and confirmed my knowledge with Swift.

 **Identifying and Correcting Errors:**
-I didn't make any mistakes while creating this program.
+I **didn't make any mistakes** while creating this program.
 It wasn't hard to get correct the first time because I only needed to do some plotting on the grid and positioning the symbols.
-But I still checked that the X’s and O’s were where I wanted them to be.
+But I **still checked** that the X’s and O’s were where I wanted them to be.

 <br>

 ## [Swift Favorites:]()

 **Collaboration:**
-I also worked independently and did not collaborate with anyone.
-By working independently, I could concentrate on my ideas.
+I also worked **independently** and did not collaborate with anyone.
+By working independently, I could **concentrate on my ideas**.
 I don’t think this program was hard.
 It took less than 5 minutes and it was just practice for my Swift coding.

 **Program Function and Purpose:**
-The program just shows the texts I wrote to the code.
+The program just **shows the texts I wrote to the code**.
 So it is the very basics of Swift actually.
-I put 3 sentence starters and put my favorite emoji, number and color.
+I put 3 sentence starters and **put my favorite emoji, number and color**.
 So its function is to show to the screen what I wrote.

 **Program Design and Development:**
-I created the program through typing out my sentences and putting my favorite number, color and emoji.
+I created the program through **typing out my sentences and putting my favorite number, color and emoji**.
 I purposely went about making the writing legible.
 The process was  very easy and clear.
 I liked watching the program run correctly.

 **Identifying and Correcting Errors:**
 This was a program that is about the basics of Swift Playground.
-So I didn’t encounter any problems because it was really easy to code.
+So I **didn’t encounter any problems** because it was really easy to code.
 There was a text written by me and being printed onto the screen.

 <br>

 ## [Swift Ice Cream Shop:]()

 **Collaboration:**
-This project was one of the projects I worked on alone.
+This project was one of the projects I worked on **alone**.
 Working by myself has its positive and negative parts.
-I don’t have to communicate with someone but I also don’t have a partner to help me in the parts I can’t manage on my own.
+I **don’t have to communicate** with someone but I also don’t have a partner to help me in the parts I can’t manage on my own.
 But after finishing the project I felt very confident in Swift.

 **Program Function and Purpose:**
-The program is actually like a mini calculator.
-You enter the price of a cone and the number of cones and it gives you the total price.
+The program is actually like a **mini calculator**.
+You **enter the price of a cone and the number of cones** and it **gives** you the **total price**.
 But you need to enter the numbers into the code not into the program because there isn’t a place to get input.

 **Program Design and Development:**
-It is just a simple multiplication program.
+It is just a **simple multiplication** program.
 The only difference is that there is a context about an ice cream shop and the user has to enter the numbers into the code, not into the program.
-The math wasn’t hard so it was an easy development.
+The math wasn’t hard so it was an **easy development**.

 **Identifying and Correcting Errors:**
-I did not have any errors.
-The calculations were tricky at first because I needed to use this symbol “ * ” for multiplication while coding.
-Testing the program helped me confirm that the numbers and calculations worked as expected at the end.
+I did **not have any errors**.
+The calculations were tricky at first because I needed to use this symbol “ * ” for multiplication while coding. **Testing** the program **helped** me confirm that the numbers and calculations worked as expected at the end.

 <br>